 Clear Head: “I am worthy and deserving of setting and maintaining boundaries that serve me.”

 As you set your calendars to plug in “Me Time” remember that HoneyBook can play a vital role in how you allocate time to business and self.
 It helps creative entrepreneurs and freelancers book more clients, manage projects and get paid all in one place.
-Setting up systems to automate business processes creates ease so “Me Time” can be more accessible.
+Setting up systems to automate business processes with client workflow automation software creates ease so “Me Time” can be more accessible.
 Add it as a task and share amongst your team so that everyone is aware of the promise you set to prioritize self care.

 Make time for meaningful connections